Umer-Amir/CodSoft/README.md

 5. STUDENT MANAGEMENT SYSTEM

-Currently working on: Task 2
+Currently working on: Null

+Finished all of the Tasks.